 CHEMTREC Coverage Levels

-Registering for annual CHEMTREC coverage gives you the right to use the CHEMTREC emergency phone number—or any number directed to CHEMTREC’s call center—on shipping documents, SDS, and hazard communication labels for all shipments.
+Registering for CHEMTREC coverage gives you the right to use the CHEMTREC emergency phone number—or any number directed to CHEMTREC’s call center—on shipping documents, SDS, and hazard communication labels for all shipments.
 CHEMTREC offers three levels of coverage:

 - Inside Zone